Our Detailed A to Z of Bar Styles In Europe

 A reasonably catch-all term in Lithuanian for a pub or bar.
 Easy to remember as well.

 Vienna is famous for its culinary culture and the local Beisls are a must-visit in this field.
 The word Beisl (or Beisel) is probably Jewish and it originates from the word Bajiss, which means house.
-Beisls, which evolved in the 18th century are inns offering local specialities.
+Beisls, which evolved in the 18th century are effectively inns offering local specialities.
 The style of a Beisl is like trattoria in Italy or Kneipe in Germany.
+In Vienna, these can be stuffy, formal places, and often unsuitable for a drink.
+However, look out to see if there is an Ausschenk, or pub room, where more informal drinking may occur.

 Example: Zur eisernen Zeit, Vienna, Austria

-It describes in direct literal terms what you can expect.
+As with many Germanic words this describes in direct literal terms what you can expect.
 Cavernous halls with long communal tables which specialise in churning out high volumes of easy-to-drink lager and hearty food.
-Associated with Bavaria for a number of reasons but there are plenty of authentic venues elsewhere.
+Associated with Bavaria for a number of reasons but there are plenty of authentic venues elsewhere in central Europe.

 Example: Hofbräuhaus, München, Germany